saulscs/saulscs/README.md

 Experienced at  organization, solving problems, teamwork, and agile methodologies.
 Proven ability to leverage frontend expertise to build interactive and user-centered website designs to scale.
 Well-versed in technology and writing code to create systems that are reliable and user-friendly.
-Confident communicator, strategic thinker, and innovative creator to develop software that is customized to meet a company’s organizational needs
+Confident communicator, strategic thinker, and innovative creator to develop software that is customized to meet a company’s organizational needs.

 On the other hand, I´m making videos at Youtube for beginners developers, videos are in Spanish so you can learn also Spanish.